simonrenauld/ServerSetup/README.md

 Using Proxmox Shell:
 ip a show tap104i0

+inside proxmox connect to the ip of any virtual machine via command lines root@proxmox-example:~# ssh simonadmin@ipvirtualmachine

 Install and Configure OpenSSH on Fedora

 sudo apt update && sudo apt install openssh-server -y